Options narrowing for Varadkar if he and Martin do not reach agreement

 On numerous occasions since he assumed the Fine Gael leadership in 2017, Varadkar has refrained from calling an election.
 The most recent occasion was last November, after the revised Brexit deal was struck with Boris Johnson but before Johnson’s comprehensive victory in the UK general election.

-He may be powerless to stop a Dáil which will be convulsed in electioneering from collapsing his administration.
+He would be powerless to stop a Dáil which will be convulsed in electioneering from collapsing his administration.